US troops treated for ‘concussion symptoms’ from Jan. 8 Iran missile attack

 “We corrected the record today,” Jonathan Hoffman, the chief Pentagon spokesman, told CNN.
 The Office of the Secretary of Defense “learned about these injuries today and directed a statement go out immediately.”

+Last week, Secretary of Defense Mark Esper had said the initial assessment found only damage to property.

 “The current (Battle Damage Assessment) is, if you will, again, we can get you details, things like tentage, taxiways, the parking lot, a damaged helicopter, things like that; nothing that I would describe as major, at least as I note at this point in time.
 So that’s the state of — of the attack at this point as we know it.
-Most importantly, no casualties, no friendly casualties, whether they are US, coalition, contractor, etc.,” Defense Secretary Mark Esper said last week.
+Most importantly, no casualties, no friendly casualties, whether they are US, coalition, contractor, etc.,” Esper said.

-No statement on the injuries had been widely distributed to the press as of 9 p.m.
-Thursday.

 The news of the injuries come after Iran fired at two Iraqi bases housing US troops in retaliation for Soleimani’s killing in the Iraqi capital of Baghdad.
 The administration sought to cast its strike on Soleimani as an attempt to de-escalate tensions with Iran, but Tehran has described it as an “act of war” and “state terrorism.”
 Soleimani had been the second most powerful official in the country.